humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 ## 3. Unclamped keyframes

-The only way we can animate between two or more values is via a `KeyframeEffect`.
+The only way the Animation Worklet API allows us to animate between two or more values over time is via `KeyframeEffect`.
 It can be configured in the main thread with options like `duration` and `easing`.

 However, if a `KeyframeEffect` receives a `localTime` outside of `0` and its `duration` (actually, oddly, 1 millisecond before), it outputs an invalid value and the animating values are reset to default.